 - 1/4 cup of filtered water (<–BUY water purification system here affiliate link)

 - 1-2 Tbsp of mustard (<– BUY mustard here affiliate link)

 - 2 Tbsp of lemon juice

 - 2 garlic cloves

 - Place all the ingredients in a high powered blender.
 Blend until creamy.

 Tips and notes

-- It will probably take about a minute in a high powered blender.
+- It’ll probably take about a minute in a high powered blender.
 I have not tried this recipe in a food processor.
-I am sure it will work just be mindful of the splashing from the water and nuts mixing.
+I’m sure it’ll work—just be mindful of the splashing from the water and nuts mixing.